 The Town is the administrator of a single-employer Public Employee Retirement System (PERS) established by the Town to provide pension benefits for its employees.
 The Plan is managed by a retirement board consisting of five members.
 The board serves as trustee of the funds.
-The Town of East Hartford Retirement System covers all full-time police, firefighter, and general employees of the Town and full-time paraprofessionals and non-certified Board of Education employees.
+The Town of East Hartford Retirement System covers all full-time police, firefighter, and general employees of the Town and full-time paraprofessionals and non-certified Board of Education employees hired prior to December 31, 2005, and only police, firefighters, paraprofessionals, and dispatchers hired after December 31, 2005.
 All certified Board of Education employees participate in the State of Connecticut Teachers' Retirement System.
-The Town's most recent actuarial valuation was as of July 1, 2020 and as of that date plan membership was 1,242 members.
-According to the July 1, 2020 valuation the Town's Actuarially Required Contribution for fiscal year 2021-22 is expected to increase to \$18.9 million.
-In connection with the July 1, 2020 valuation, the Town reduced the net investment return assumption from 7.55% to 7.50% to better reflect expected investment experience.
+The Town's most recent actuarial valuation was as of July 1, 2022 and as of that date plan membership was 1,179 members.
+In connection with the July 1, 2022 valuation, the Town reduced the net investment return assumption from 7.25% to 7.20% to better reflect expected investment experience.